petergoes/open-letter-regarding-article-13/README.md

 in the first place.

 Besides the points raised above, a developer submitting their code to a public code-share platform intentionally provides that code for others to build upon.
+In addition to just submitting the code for public use, the developer (who is the copyright holder) has fine-grained control over how that code is licensed, and under what conditions the code is to be used.
+To respect the right of the copyright holders wish for others to build upon her/his work, means to allow the code to be shared freely.
+Without any form of automatic filtering.

 So I strongly ask you to vote against, remove or alter Article 13 of the EU Copyright Directive.